xsryany/numpy-ml/README.md

 Ever wish you had an inefficient but somewhat legible collection of machine learning algorithms implemented exclusively in NumPy?
 No?

 Here I was able to edit the readme markdown file and psh to github then edit again and pull.
-VIM rules supreme.
+VIM rules.

 ## Installation